davidcorbin/libtweet/README.md

 ==========
 As simple as `tweet "#twittercli is awesome!"`

-Command line Twitter client built with libcurl, liboauth, and libjson
+Command line Twitter client built on libcurl

 Install
 ==========
-- Create an app and generate consumer/application keys at apps.twitter.com
+- Create an app and generate consumer/application keys at [apps.twitter.com](apps.twitter.com)
-- Install libcurl, liboauth, libjson
+- Install libcurl (if you don't have it already)
 - Run `make`
 - Run `make install`